cyrusin/Jcrawler/README.md

 #Details
 	Declare something important.
 ##SourceCode
-	1.Create http connection by HttpClient.
+	1.Creating http connection by HttpClient.
-	2.Parse .html by HtmlParser tool.
+	2.Parsing .html by HtmlParser tool.
-	3.Analyse the similarity of the webpages by LCS(longest common string).
+	3.Analysing the similarity of the webpages based  LCS(longest common string).
-	4.Compute the popularity of URL by PageRank.
+	4.Computing the popularity of URL by PageRank.
-	5.Search URL in large set of URLs by BloomFilter.
+	5.Using  BloomFilter for hashing of the URLs.